WANGSSSSSSS/WANGSSSSSSS/README.md

 ### Hi anonymous 👋

-* 🔭 I'm wangsssssss, an undergrade from nwpu
+* 🔭 I'm wangsssssss, an undergraduate from nwpu
 * 🌱 I'm interested in FPGA technology, Reinforcement Learning and Computer Vision
-* 🌱 Maybe the future time is mainly spent on intellgence
+* 🌱 Maybe i will spend my future time  on intellgence
 * 🤔 for recently, i schedule to learn fusion algorithm, mainly about KF,UKF,EKF,EKF2

 <!--